Velko/PiLoader/README.md

     ./configure --host=arm-elf-eabi --enable-rpi2
     make

-Now take a SD card with Raspberry Pi bootloader on it and copy *kernel.img* there.
+Now take a SD card with Raspberry Pi bootloader on it and copy *kernel.img* (or *kernel7.img* for **Raspberry Pi 2**) there.
 You can re-use a card with any official Linux distro image (Raspbian for example) if you do not know how to make an empty one.
-You might want to make backup (copy/rename) of existing *kernel.img* there first, if you plan to return to that later.
+You might want to make backup (copy/rename) of existing file there first, if you plan to use that later.

 A note about cross-compiler: yes you need to acquire one.
 But if you're into low level development, you should already know that.
 The recommended way is to [build one](http://velkoraspi.blogspot.com/2012/08/the-toolchain.html).